GuideFeatures Overview

 📨 Message Gateway

 Slack and GitHub as portals to Agor sessions.
-DM a Slack bot or @agor mention on a PR — Agor spins up a session on the right worktree with the right agent, then routes responses back to the platform.
+DM a Slack bot or @agor mention on a PR — Agor spins up a session on the right branch with the right agent, then routes responses back to the platform.

 Use when: You want to drive Agor from where conversations already happen — chat, PR threads — without switching contexts.